gds-data-school/katacoda-scenarios/mongodb/step_aggregation.md

 # Aggregation

-In `MongoDB` the `aggregate` pipeline is a way to combine multiple steps in a single query.
+In `MongoDB` the `aggregate` pipeline is a way to combine multiple aggregation steps in a single query.
 Those steps are the so-called stages.
 Each stage has its own syntax.